stvleung/CatalystX-ASP/README.md

 [Catalyst](https://metacpan.org/pod/Catalyst), [Apache::ASP](https://metacpan.org/pod/Apache::ASP)

-# COPYRIGHT
+# LICENSE AND COPYRIGHT

+Copyright (C) 2016 Steven Leung

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This program is free software; you can redistribute it and/or modify it under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

+See [http://dev.perl.org/licenses/](http://dev.perl.org/licenses/) for more information.